w3c/ServiceWorker/README.md

 ## Spec and API development

-For the nitty-gritty of the API, the [draft W3C specification](https://w3c.github.io/ServiceWorker/) is authoritative.
-For implementers and developers who seek a more stable version, [Service Workers 1](https://w3c.github.io/ServiceWorker/v1/) is a right document with which the contributors only focus on fixing bugs and resolving compatibility issues.
+For the nitty-gritty of the API, the draft W3C specifications are authoritative.
+[Service Workers Nightly](https://w3c.github.io/ServiceWorker/) is a living document.
+[Service Workers 1](https://w3c.github.io/ServiceWorker/v1/) is a version that is advancing toward a W3C Recommendation.
+For implementers and developers who seek all the latest features, [Service Workers Nightly](https://w3c.github.io/ServiceWorker/) is a right document that is constantly reflecting new requirements.
+For version 1, contributors plan to focus on fixing bugs and resolving compatibility issues without including new features from the nightly version.

 Spec development happens via [issues in this repository](https://github.com/w3c/ServiceWorker/issues).
 For general discussion, please use the [public-webapps@w3.org mailing list](http://lists.w3.org/Archives/Public/public-webapps/) with a `Subject:` prefix of `[service-workers]`.